International Student Services

 Emily Carr seeks to ensure a rewarding educational, artistic, and cultural experience to all international students, and recognizes the benefits that you as an international student bring to the University.

 Services to Assist You

 We offer services to help facilitate success in the learning and creative processes and to support you in your adjustment to the Canadian educational experience.
 We assist with off-campus housing, medical insurance information, and orientation to the University.
 We also provide welcome receptions in September and January, and ongoing international student advising.
-For more information contact the International Office.
+For more information contact the Admissions Office.

 If you are a prospective student interested in applying to Emily Carr, please click here.

 - Let us know you are coming!